Ndichu/Heart-Failure-Analyis-and-visualization/README.md

 2. **Is there a relationship between Age with heart failure ?** YES!
 From the data, it is observed that Older people compared to the young are prone to succumbing to heart failure

-3. **Is there a relationship between Diabetes with heart failure** NO!
+3. **Is there a relationship between Diabetes with heart failure ?** NO!
 From the data, it is observed that there is little to no relationship between diabetes and heart failure

 # Research Findings